 Super short review: These filters are incredible, no color cast even with the 15 stop filter!
 Do not hesitate to buy them.

-Image above: Left is only polarizer, right is with the polarizer and a 15 stop filter.
+Image above: Left is only with a polarizer, right is with the polarizer and a 15 stop filter.

 X4 Circular Polarizer